Inland Rail is delivering real opportunities for regional communities.

-From local jobs and business opportunities to scholarships and community funding, we are giving back to the regions that support Inland Rail.
+From supporting local employment and procurement opportunities to offering scholarships and community funding, we believe in giving back to the regions that support Inland Rail.

 More than 21,500 jobs during peak construction